ElMassimo/capybara-compose/docs/api/index.md

 You should rarely need to use this directly, check `synchronize_expectation` instead.

 - **Options**:
-  -  `{Array} :errors`: exception classes that should be retried
+  -  `:errors {Array}`: exception classes that should be retried
-  -  `{Numeric} :wait`: amount of seconds to retry the block before it succeeds or times out
+  -  `:wait {Numeric}`: amount of seconds to retry the block before it succeeds or times out

 - **Example**:
   ```ruby